-5 Radiance Correlations
+5 Radiance correlations

-As seen in the previous section, even the most stable light sources exhibit variability with RSD near 0.1.
-While some of the variability may be explained by sources of error within our analysis (e.g. incomplete cloud and aerosol screening and interpolation to a standard projection), some of the variability may be explained by relationships between DNB radiance and other known parameters.
+As seen in the previous section, even the most stable light sources exhibit variability, with an RSD near 0.1.
+While some of the variability may be explained by sources of error within our analysis (e.g., incomplete cloud and aerosol screening and interpolation to a standard projection), some of the variability may be explained by relationships between DNB radiance and other known parameters.
 If true, variability could be further reduced by introducing constraints on these parameters.
 In this section, we examine the relationships that exist between DNB radiance and various other observable parameters, including infrared brightness temperature, satellite viewing geometry, and lunar geometry.
 We note that since the satellite overpasses each domain at approximately the same time each night, the lunar phase is implicit to the lunar zenith angle.
 Also presented here are the relationships between DNB radiance and each of the a priori variables expressed as the correlation coefficient at each pixel.
-Here, as we use the Pearson Correlation Coefficient, we assume that our relationships are linear and, while this may not always be the case, this allows us to begin to explain some of the variability in DNB radiance.
+Here, as we use the Pearson correlation coefficient, we assume that our relationships are linear and, while this may not always be the case, this allows us to begin to explain some of the variability in DNB radiance.
 Further research will be required to develop more robust relationships.

-It was determined from the above analyses that the Iraqi Oil Wells domain is unreliable, due to cloud screening resulting in a significantly reduced dataset.
+It was determined from the above analyses that the Iraqi oil wells domain is unreliable due to cloud screening, resulting in a significantly reduced dataset.
 The sample size for this domain should be considered to be too small for significant conclusions to be drawn.
 In fact, the small sample size results in data artifacts in these correlations.
-The Iraqi Oil Wells domain is included here to facilitate discussion of correlation between infrared brightness temperature and DNB radiance and for completeness.
+The Iraqi oil wells domain is included here to facilitate the discussion of correlations between infrared brightness temperature and DNB radiance as well as for completeness.